 What You Can Do

-PETA and its international affiliates are 100 percent committed to ending the torture of animals in cruel tests and experiments, and they’ve already won many victories.
+PETA entities worldwide are 100 percent committed to ending the torture of animals in cruel tests and experiments, and they’ve already won many victories.
 But there’s more to be done—and they need your help.
 Learn how you can help keep animals out of laboratories.